We often receive questions about what is and isn't appropriate to wear on or under a hard hat. So we've put together some tips to help you decide.

 and other PPE

-rely upon an adequate user fit to protect the wearer.
-Any additional Hard Hat accessories
+must comply with Australian Standards and rely upon adequate fit to protect the wearer.
+Any accessories

-No Pom Poms, the addition of a Pom Pom on top of a beanie does not allow the Hard Hat harness to sit as designed by the manufacturer flat on the head.
-Tight knit beanies work better than loose beanies which could see the beanie and hard hat slip around or off your head.
-The ProChoice Hard Hat winter liner is superior to a Beanie due to the lack of movement in the Liner and hard hat.
-The Winter liner has velcro straps which enables the Hard hat to be secured to the Winter Liner.
+No pom-poms: A pom-pom on top of a beanie does not allow the hard hat harness to sit flat on the head.
+Tight knit beanies work better than loose beanies, which can cause the hard hat to slip around or off your head.
+The ProChoice winter liner is your safest bet.
+The Winter Liner has velcro straps which enable it to be secured to the hard hat, minimising movement.

-No Caps OR Metal, Baseball caps are a No No, as they often have a metal part in the top middle of the hat.
-If a very heavy item fell with great force the Harness of the hard hat would impact on this metal top and force undue impact and trauma to the top of your skull.
-In addition Baseball caps often have a curved brim which prevents the Hard Hat sitting where it should for a sound fit.
+No caps: Baseball caps are a no-no, as they often have a metal stud in the top middle of the hat.
+If a very heavy item fell with great force, the impact would place undue force on the stud and could cause significant trauma to the top or your skull.
+Baseball caps also often have a curved brim which impacts the fit of the hard hat.

 Sun and sweat protection is OK.
-Cotton/polyester or plastic visors, brims and flaps which attach to the helmet are a great solution for staying sun safe throughout summer.
-Make sure you read the manufacturer’s instructions to ensure that you’re using them correctly and with the right type of hard hat.
-In addition most Hard Hats are able to easily fit a sweatband for the forehead.
+Cotton/polyester or plastic visors, brims and flaps that attach to the helmet are a great solution for staying sun safe throughout summer.
+Make sure you read the manufacturer’s instructions to ensure that you are using them correctly and with the right type of hard hat.
+Most hard hats can also easily fit a sweatband for the forehead underneath.

 This was just a quick guide to help you out on the worksite.
 However, always remember to conduct a fit test before starting the job.
 Keep safe.